yingqiuz/yingqiuz.github.io/gallery/emptiness.md

     imagesmall: /uploads/small/68C4786F-31E0-4C6A-9113-DA86DBF7056F.jpg
     ratio: 1
 permalink: /gallery/transient/
----
+notes: >
   > All conditioned phenomena
   > Are like a dream, an illusion, a bubble, a shadow,
   > Like dew or a flash of lightning;
   > Thus we shall perceive them.
-*The Diamond Sutra*, Section 26
+  --*The Diamond Sutra*, Section 26
+---